farmOS/farmOS-aggregator/docs/using-farmos-aggregator.md

 ![Add Farm](../img/ui/add_farm.png)

 Features:
-- Add a farm profile to the aggregator. _Note that you can only pre-populate values for the farm_ - **_You will not be able to connect to the farm after adding via the admin UI_**
+- Add a farm profile to the aggregator. _Note that you can only pre-populate values for the farm._ **_After you add a farm via the admin UI, you will not be able to connect to the farm._**
 - After adding, the farm must be `authorized` by requesting authorization from the farmOS server admin.
 - The `active` flag can be configured when adding a farm.